Wire Mesa lies just to the east of Grafton

 your right and a big rock shelf to your left.

-3. if you find yourself eastbound with a yawning canyon to your left,
+3. if you find yourself southbound a canyon ahead to your right,

 you went past it.